mcrowe/codecore-js/notes/day4.md

 - Select all the red shapes in the orange container, using "find".
 - Remove all the shapes just before a small red circle.
-- Hide all shapes just after any gray shape.
+- Hide all shapes just after any grey shape.
 - Make all the circles in the green container black, using "find".